Narrow your search:

 FREED also offers a weekly Housing Club that provides information, resources and assistance for seniors and people with disabilities (any age) seeking support finding housing.

-The Housing Club meets every Monday from 2-4pm.
+The Housing Club meets every Monday from 2-4pm and every Wednesday from 10am-12noon..
 No appointment is needed.

 Web pages